Isomorphisms of fusion subcategories on permutation algebras: Introduction

 \section{Introduction}

-Many of the results obtained for the blocks of group algebras are extended to the general situation of $p$-permutation algebras, for instance this is the case of the Brauer pairs that where introduced in this general situation in \cite{BrPu}.
-M. Harris obtained in \cite{Ha} two category isomorphisms involving generalized Brauer pairs determined by a $G$-invariant block of $kN,$ where $N$ is normal in $G.$ We extend these results to a general class of $p$-permutation algebras.
+There are published results obtained in the case of blocks of group algebras that are extended to the general situation of $p$-permutation $G$-algebras ($p$ is a prime and $G$ is a finite group), for instance this is the case of the Brauer pairs of $p$-blocks, that were introduced in this general situation in \cite{BrPu}.
+The first author introduced the definition of covering points \ref{definition41} on certain $p$-permutation algebras (see Section \ref{sec5}), which was used to extend the Harris-Kn\"{o}rr correspondence.
+M. E. Harris obtained in \cite{Ha} two isomorphisms of categories involving the generalized Brauer pairs determined by a $G$-invariant block of $kN,$ where $N$ is normal in $G.$ The main purpose of this paper is to extend these results to a class of $p$-permutation algebras.

-Throughout the paper $k$ is a field of characteristic $p,$ not necessarily algebraically closed and $N$ is a normal subgroup of the finite group $G.$ Section \ref{sec2} refers to the definition of saturated triples, while Section \ref{sec3} offers an extension of a useful result.
-Section \ref{sec4} proves the first main result of the paper, that is Theorem \ref{theorem39}.
-Sections \ref{sec5} and \ref{sec6} gather information on covering points on permutation algebras, that were introduced in \cite{Co}.
-Finally, in Section \ref{sec7} we prove the second main result of the paper, namely Theorem \ref{theorem63}.
+Throughout the paper $k$ is a field of characteristic $p,$ not necessarily algebraically closed and, $N$ is a normal subgroup of the finite group $G$ such that $p$ divides $|N|.$ Section \ref{sec2} contains a brief discussion involving saturated triples and states the main result of this section, Proposition \ref{prop22}, which is important for the following sections.
+Section \ref{sec3} proves an extension of a useful result, that will be used to show an important ingredient (Corollary \ref{corollary34}) for the proof our first main result.
+Section \ref{sec4} contains the first main result of the paper, that is Theorem \ref{theorem39}.
+This theorem is an \textit{extension} of \cite[Theorem 6]{Ha} to a class of $p$-permutation algebras.
+Sections \ref{sec5} and \ref{sec6} gather information on covering points on $p$-permutation algebras.
+Finally, in Section \ref{sec7} we prove the last two main results of the paper, namely Theorem \ref{thecorresp} and Theorem \ref{theorem63}.
+In Theorem \ref{thecorresp} we obtain a bijective correspondence involving covering points of some group acted $p$-permutation algebras and Theorem \ref{theorem63} is a generalization of \cite[Corollary 8]{Ha}.

+Extending results from block algebras to $p$-permutation algebras is still of interest.
+For example \cite[Part IV, Section 7, Question 5]{AsKeOl} contains an open question about the realizibility of any saturated fusion system: given a saturated fusion system $\mathcal{F}$ on a finite $p$-group $D$, are there a finite group $G$, a $p$-permutation algebra $A$, and a primitive idempotent $b$ of $A^G$ such that $(A,b,G)$ is a saturated triple (see Section \ref{sec2}) whose corresponding fusion system is isomorphic to $\mathcal{F}$?
+A different motivation for the results in this paper is the fact that we are able to generalize from blocks of group algebras over finite groups to points of some $G$-algebras, using heavily techniques different than those of Harris in \cite{Ha}, the result \cite[Lemma 8.6.4]{Link}, which is an important ingredient of \cite[Theorem 8.6.3]{Link}.